 Will I get a certificate?

-At the end of the course, you will get a certificate if you successfully complete all the assignments and quizzes and gather at least 80% of the total points available throughout the training.
-This is based on for instance your participation or upload of assignments.
+At the end of the course, you will get a certificate if you successfully complete 80% of the required assignments and quizzes and gather at least 80% of the total points available throughout the training.
+This will be based on your participation, for instance, and the number of assignments uploaded.

 Who will be the facilitators?

 Palash Mondal will be the lead facilitator of this Learning Journey.
 He has over 24 years of strategic and management experience in the field of disaster risk reduction, climate change adaptation, emergency preparedness, and the intersection with sustainable development.
 Before joining the CARE Climate Justice Center, he worked with UNDP as a Disaster Preparedness Specialist for the Bangladesh National Resilience Programme and was previously with CARE Bangladesh for 10+ years in various capacities and led resilience and climate change initiatives.

 Burnnet Khulumbo is a Resilience and Disaster Risk Management Specialist with more than 10 years’ experience working in disaster prone regions.
 Burnnet’s specialization is in increasing community resilience and adaptation to climate change.
 Right now, he is the Resilience and Disaster Risk Reduction (DRR) Technical Manager for USAID’s Development Food Security Activity (DFSA) for Malawi.

 14-week Learning Journey: 1000 EUR